Web developers use programming languages to build websites and web applications

 What to expect

-• Remote work and self-employment are common as the only equipment needed is a good quality computer and internet connection.
+- You may work within an office but it's also common to work remotely from home as the only equipment needed is a good quality computer and internet connection.
 Companies may advertise for web developers on a completely remote basis.

-• There is a global digital skills shortage, and this is predicted to increase over the next few years.
-This means opportunities are good for developers with the right combination of skills.
+- There is a global digital skills shortage which means opportunities are good for developers with the right combination of skills.
 Keeping your skills up to date is essential for this role.

 Qualifications